The West Cascades Scenic Byway

 ‘A Scenic Alternative to the Freeway.
 Contrary to popular belief, cruise control on Interstate 5 is not the only way to travel between the Portland and Eugene areas.
 If you’re in no hurry, this journey through the colorful western Cascades makes getting there all the fun.
 Especially because, in addition to the open road, there are miles of rivers and trails to explore.’

 Consider making this a two, or three, day trip.
 Take your time and enjoy the fall colors, lush forests, and spectacular views of snow capped mountains.
-Begin your journey after a hearty Northwest Breakfast at an Oregon Bed and Breakfast Guild in the Portland area, travel south toward Sisters then finish up in Vida, Oregon, at either Eagle Rock Lodge or McKenzie River Round House.
+Begin your journey after a hearty Northwest Breakfast at an Oregon Bed and Breakfast Guild in the Portland area, travel south toward Sisters then finish up in Vida, Oregon, at the McKenzie River Round House.
 Sections of this Scenic Byway are closed during the winter months so plan your trip before the snow falls.

 You’ll travel past the beautiful blue waters of the Upper McKenzie as it tumbles over waterfalls and through lava flows.
 From the junction of US-20 to the junction with OR-126/242, it shares the route with the McKenzie Pass/Santiam Pass Scenic Byway